-I'm a first year student and I'm only working 2 hours in dining commons.
+I'm a first year student working only two hours a week in the dining commons.
 May I work anywhere else?

 Yes.
-Please review the JobX student employment page for other opportunities that interest you.
+Please review the JobX student employment page for other opportunities.

 Will declining my work study affect my financial aid?

-Can I replace my workstudy with loan or grant?
+Can I replace some or all of my work study with loan or grant?

-If you have not reached the maximum eligibility for your Federal Direct Stafford Loan, you may replace work study with additional loan.
+If you have not reached the maximum eligibility for your Federal Direct Stafford Loan, FDSL, you may request that your work study be replaced with additional FDSL.
 Your work study will not be replaced with grant.

-I want to work with America Reads/Community service but I don’t have federal workstudy.
-Can this be switched?
+I'd like to work with America Reads/Community service but I don’t have federal work study in my financial aid package.

 Contact Student Financial Services to determine if federal work study is an option for you.

-More work study FAQs available on the Career Development Center website.
+More FAQs are available from the Career Development Center.